-However, some respondents felt that the risk-based approach can lead to inconsistent approaches across different authorities, and there is a potential unintended consequence that driving down short-term investment leads to long-term harms.
+However, some respondents felt that the risk-based approach can lead to inconsistent approaches across different authorities and there is a potential unintended consequences of driving down short-term investment that leads to long term harms.

-The general consensus was that while funding is tight a risk-based approach works better than prescriptive requirements, which would only be possible if appropriate funding, both capital and revenue, was available.
-A prescriptive approach could incorporate risk-based elements or vice versa, such as a risk-based approach that is underpinned by prescriptive or statutory minimums.
+The general consensus was that while funding is tight a risk-based approach works better that prescriptive requirements, which would only be possible if appropriate funding, both capital and revenue, was available.
+A prescriptive approach could incorporate risk-based elements or vice versa, e.g. a risk-based approach that is underpinned by prescriptive/statutory minimums.